-Traditional One-Hot encoding represents categories as independent vectors, ignoring the anatomical relationships between organs, such as the proximity of the liver and pancreas.
-We adopt a semantic label generation method based on the CLIP text encoder~\cite{radford2021learning}, which converts organ names into semantic embeddings, preserving the semantic relationships between categories and improving the model’s ability to model complex organ relationships.
+Different from traditional One-Hot encoding which represents categories as independent vectors, we adopt the PubMedCLIP text encoder~\cite{eslami2021does} (a fine-tuned version of CLIP on PubMed medical data) to convert organ names into semantic embeddings.
+This preserves the semantic relationships between categories and improves the model’s ability to model complex organ relationships.